atlonglastkibet/Jumia-Web-Scraper/README.md

    **Key functionalities:**
    - Scrapes multiple pages of products.
-   - Collects data such as product name, price, discount, rating, and stock availability.
+   - Iterates through product pages to collect data such as product name, price, discount, rating, and stock availability.
    - Saves the extracted data to a CSV file (`jumia_products.csv`).

 ### 3. **jumia_products.csv**